I was told the Cascade Gardens are beautiful, and that I must see them as I enjoy gardening and flowers.

 Although it was still pretty, we didn't visit at the best time of year, which would be spring/summer.
 It was still nice to walk around though.

-The distinctive Canada Place building is a Banff national Park administration building and behind is the colorful cascade gardens.
+The distinctive Canada Place building is a Banff National Park administration building and behind it is the colorful cascade gardens.
+Its just a short walk from downtown across the river to get here.

 Canada Place has a very nice building to see a lot of historical and hands on things about Canada.
 We enjoyed the gardens in the back.